Asphalt Spirits NYC

 -Emily McDowell, writer and illustrator

-How might we heal, transform, and thrive in a city, country, and world Dr. King envisioned when he spoke about creating “Beloved Communities” where compassion, understanding, and loving-kindness are present?
-Where Black and Brown lives matter, our environment matters, and an equitable, democratic, and sustainable society for all beings to flourish matters.
+How might we heal, transform, and thrive in the kind of city, country, and world Dr. King envisioned — a “Beloved Community” rooted in compassion, understanding, and loving-kindness?
+A world where Black and Brown lives matter, where the Earth is honored, and where equality, democracy, and sustainability allow all beings to flourish.

-At this uncertain, turbulent, and critical moment in our current history and times in America and abroad, the ongoing Asphalt Spirits NYC Part I: 1976-1986 + Asphalt Spirits NYC Part II: 1999-2025 photographic work are an invitation to inhabit a deeper awareness of the many dimensions of our tender heart and reflect on an expanded mindset and possibility of our shared grace and human connection—shedding light on a past, present, and future, expressing and reimagining the timeless essence of who we are and what we share.
+In this turbulent and uncertain moment—both in America and across the world—Asphalt Spirits NYC Part I: 1976–1986 + Part II: 1999–2025 offers a visual and emotional invitation to enter a sacred space, and a deeper awareness of our tender humanity.
+This photographic work reflects the layered dimensions of our shared grace and connection, illuminating a past, present, and future that express and reimagine the timeless essence of who we are and what binds us.

 For more information about Asphalt Spirits NYC Part I: 1976-1986 + Part II: 1999-2025 projects, don't hesitate to get in touch with Jahmani Perry, email: jahmaniperry@yahoo.com